boblsturm/aimusicgenerationchallenge2022/README.md

 - Melody
 6. _Stage 3_ Each judge will present to the other judges the best tunes from their collections, and together will decide which are the best reel (or to award no prize).

-The evaluation of tune titling systems and artificial judges will be announced later.
+The evaluation of tune-titling systems and artificial judges will be announced later.

 ## Why?
 This challenge has three aims: